andrewtwin/ip-aggregator/README.md

   -q, --quiet           Only produce output, no other information.
   -d OUTPUT_DELIMITER, --output-delimiter OUTPUT_DELIMITER
                         Sets the output delimeter, default is new line.
+  -l, --list-classes    List IP classes and exit.
+Classes can be used in filters, supports -m/--mask-type flag.
   -f INCLUDE_FILTER, --include-filter INCLUDE_FILTER
                         Filter results to include subnets of a network.
 Multiple filters can be specified.
   -F EXCLUDE_FILTER, --exclude-filter EXCLUDE_FILTER